Whois

 There are many other options for WHOIS queries in the SEO area:

-- An IP lookup can be performed.
+• An IP lookup can be performed.
 IP address queries are also possible in addition to domain queries.
-This can be used to determine which site owners or sites want to access your own site.
+This allows you to determine which site owners or sites would like to access your own site.
 This makes it possible to find out which companies would be eligible for an offer.

-- WHOIS can also provide information on when certain domains will be available again.
-These so-called expired domains can then be used for your own projects, as they normally offer good conditions in terms of backlinks and domain trust.
+• WHOIS can also provide information on when certain domains will be available again.
+These so-called expired domains can then be used for your own projects, as they usually offer good conditions in terms of backlinks and domain trust.

 Ranking factor WHOIS

-Meanwhile, the trust of a website is also playing an increasingly important role for search engines.
+The trust of a website is now also playing an increasingly important role for search engines.
 With regard to the WHOIS query, this means that the contact information on the page should ideally match the information in the query.

 Data protection

-Only for the purposes listed above, e.g. clarification of technical difficulties or contact for cooperation, a WHOIS query may be carried out.
-A query is considered illegal as soon as the data is used to send commercial messages en masse.
+A WHOIS query may only be carried out for the purposes listed above, such as clarifying technical difficulties or making contact for cooperation.
+A query is considered illegal as soon as the data is used for the mass sending of commercial messages.

-However, public access to this data is generally compliant with data protection.
-For example, captcha entries prevent automatic queries.
+However, public access to this data is compliant with data protection overall.
+For example, automatic queries are prevented by the Captcha entries.
 In addition, many web hosts offer WHOIS protection.
-Although contact details such as e-mail, address or telephone number must be provided, your own data is not published or encrypted when a query is made.
+Although contact details such as email, address or telephone number must be entered, your own data is not published or encrypted when a query is made.